 with a preference to the shorter timescale.

-Business people and developers and everyone else must work
+Business and product people and developers and everyone else must work

 Build products around motivated individuals.